MyRaceData/TRAKBOX/README.md

     TinyGPSPlus is used for GPS data.
 All the examples set the baud rate at 4800.
     I found none of the examples worked until I set the baud rate at 9600.

-    In Adafruit BME280 examples, I found I had to set the address like so: status = bme.begin(0x76)
+    In Adafruit BME280 examples,the bme address defaulted to 0x77.
+I found most the chips I tried had an address of 0x76.
+I had to set the address like so: status = bme.begin(0x76)

+    The chronodot needs a 5k resistor on the SDA and SDL lines or it will not run

 ## Parts List
 - ESP8266 CP2102 NodeMCU LUA ESP-12E WIFI Serial Wireless Module